-Play area: There’s a large, entirely dedicated, covered outside section where kids can play on jungle gyms, a trampoline, or jumping castles.
-In the indoor area for children, kids are provided with little aprons and hats and can make their own pizzas or cookies.
+Play area: There’s a large covered outside section where kids can play on jungle gyms, on a trampoline, or in jumping castles.
+In the indoor area for children, kids are provided with little aprons and hats, and can make their own pizzas or cookies.

 Changing facilities: There are female and male bathrooms and a separate, unisex changing room.

-Child minders: Three per shift on weekdays and five per shift on weekends.
+Child minders: One per shift on Fridays and more per shift on weekends.